Glossary

 Erinnerung: (Ger.) collection of commemorative labels.

-Erinnerungskarte: (Ger.) non-postal vignettes, reprints,
+Erinnerungskarte: (Ger.) non-postal vignettes, reprints, etc.

 Erinnophilie: (Fr.) collection of labels, Cinderella collection.